-There's actually no hook in the classic sense in Lost Mines, it almost begins in scene - the best way to start a new campaign.
-I shouldn't say there's no hook, like most things in Phandelver, there's a gesture towards good game design, and then a snail like retreat into the shell of cliche and vanilla fantasy.
-The adventure suggests letting the players figure out why they might be heading to a little town in the hills, and really the adventure begins on the road - so who's to say that's where they were heading, but it then back up and provides the most cliched, overused and weakest hook in RPG history - caravan guards.
+There's actually no hook in the classic sense in Lost Mines, it almost begins in scene - one of the best ways to start a new campaign.
+I shouldn't say there's no hook, like most things in Phandelver, there's a gesture towards good game design, and then a snail-like retreat into the shell of cliche and vanilla fantasy.
+The adventure suggests letting the players figure out why they might be heading to a little town in the hills, and really the adventure begins on the road - so who's to say Phandelan is where they were heading - but then the module backs up and provides the most cliched, overused and weakest hook in RPG history - caravan guards.
 Yes the characters might be hired to guard a caravan, and anyone who has been alive and absorbed any fantasy RPG media since 1980 will guess what happens next.
 Goblin ambush ... always.

-There is of course an entirely predictable goblin ambush, and this is where the design of Lost Mines starts to fall apart.
-There's only four darn goblins - four goblins vs. 4-5 PCs.
-If I were a goblin I wouldn't spring that ambush, but of course they do.
+After the NPCs are not introduced (despite some box text) there is the entirely predictable goblin ambush, and this is where the design of Lost Mines starts to fall apart.
+There's only four darn goblins - four goblins vs. 4-5 PCs (which I understand may be a general 5E power curve issue).
+If I were a goblin I wouldn't spring that ambush at those odds, but of course they do.
 The adventure includes all sorts of reminders about how to run the combat - but has the reader go to the appendix to review the goblin's stats.
 This is bad design, inexplicable since WOTC is so fond of side bars and should give me a sidebar for these goblins to help me run my first combat encounter, not just a wall of text that casually notes the goblins' numbers and makes no reference to their names, appearance or equipment.
-The instructions on running the combat - two goblins rush forward to be surrounded and hacked to pieces by 3-6 PCs and two NPCs while two others stand nearby firing on the melee that includes their fellows - are uninspiring, but presumably these goblins lack the tactical imagination of a band of 9 year olds and have never heard the phrase "Stand and Deliver".
+The instructions on running the combat - two goblins rush forward to be surrounded and hacked to pieces by 3-6 PCs and two NPCs while two others stand nearby firing on the melee that includes their fellows - are uninspiring, but presumably these goblins lack the tactical imagination of a band of 9 year-olds and have never heard the phrase "Stand and Deliver".
 5E doesn't seem to have morale rules so the fight continues until three goblins are dead, when the last one automatically flees down a nice little railroad.

 Yet from this inauspicious start the quality of advice and adventure improves - nominally.
 There's ideas presented for what a captured goblin might know.
 There's also that hint of railroading though.
-Lost Mines depends on the party investigating the goblin lair, and finding out about the Lost Mine, so despite the outward appearance of a sandbox it weaves in a path and tries to fore the players back onto it.
-If the party beats up the goblins, laughs and moves on to Phandalin they discover their patron is missing, presumed kidnapped by goblins - yawn.
-The players are expected to return to the ambush sport and track the goblin they were meant to follow.
+Lost Mine depends on the party investigating the goblin lair, and finding out about the lost mine so despite the outward appearance of a sandbox it weaves in a path and tries to force the players back onto it.
+If the party beats up the goblins, laughs and move on to Phandalin they discover their patron is missing, presumed kidnapped by goblins - yawn.
+The players are expected to return to the ambush spot and track the goblin they were meant to follow.

 Needless to say, the adventure really wants the players to find that goblin cave - it's an introductory dungeon adventure.
 Note that Keep on the Borderlands has no 'starter' dungeon or 'tutorial level' - the characters just get to a keep and are released onto a sandbox that contains the Caves of Chaos, where they might decide to walk right into a Minotaur lair.
 To me this is a far better introduction to tabletop games then spoon-feeding new players a cave exploration against the weakest opposition one can imagine.
 Let them know they can do anything, and that they aren't stuck on one path, but that this means they can easily do themselves in - then see where they take it.